Skip to main content

 The Lucas County Sheriff’s Office is now accepting applications for its Reserve Deputy Program.
 This reserve unit will consist of both certified and non-certified deputy sheriffs who will be readily available to assist the sheriff when called upon for various situations in Lucas County, Ohio.

 Download a copy of the program description, application and “Permission for Release of Information for Background Investigation.”
 All Reserve Deputy Program applicants should review this material thoroughly.
-All completed applications (including the permission for release of information for background investigation) should be emailed to Sandy Heban, administrative assistant to the sheriff, at sheban@co.lucas.oh.us.
+All completed applications (including the permission for release of information for background investigation) should be emailed to Chris Holland, administrative assistant to the sheriff: CHolland@co.lucas.oh.us

 Sheriff Shield